NCTU-Math-Software/final_project-chen-yu-ye/README.md

 bigMod(13,1,10^10) = 13 and it takes only 4 step
 while if you calculate 13^13 mod 10^10,13^13 can't be stored by the computer

-the target is calculate sum of ii^ii and range of ii is  1 to 1000 we can mod each ii^ii by using bigMod and sum up each result ,and we mod sum after puls each ii^ii after moduled in preventing of exceeding the integer range the computer can store.
+the target is to calculate summation of ii^ii and range of ii is  1 to 1000 we can mod each ii^ii by using bigMod and sum up each result ,and we mod summation after puls each ii^ii after moduled in preventing of exceeding the integer range the computer can store.

 (*)note that bigMod only takes at most min{n|ii < 2^n} steps for each ii^ii ,so 1000^1000 on only takes at most 10 steps in bigMod